Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 | REST API           |     ✅ |                                         ❌ |       ✅ |
 | 1536-dim support   |     ✅ |                                         ✅ |       ✅ |

-Qdrant provides a managed-like developer experience with persistence, metadata filters, and an HTTP API that simplifies integration.
+**Rationale:** Qdrant was chosen to meet AiRA's need for robust and scalable vector storage within a production RAG pipeline.
+It provides a production-ready, managed-like developer experience with persistence, powerful metadata filtering capabilities (essential for contextual retrieval), and a convenient HTTP API that simplifies integration and operational management compared to other options.

 ### 4. Why PostgreSQL for Metadata?

 **Decision:** PostgreSQL for ingestion job metadata and audit trails.

-**Rationale:**
+**Rationale:** PostgreSQL was selected to provide robust and reliable storage for job metadata and audit trails, aligning with AiRA's need for dependable backend components.

-- ACID guarantees for job state transitions
+- **ACID Guarantees:** Ensures data integrity for critical job state transitions.
-- Powerful querying (indexed fields + JSONB)
+- **Powerful Querying:** Supports complex queries with indexed fields and flexible JSONB columns for diverse metadata.
-- Reliability and easy backup / restore
+- **Reliability & Operations:** Offers high reliability, transactional safety, and straightforward backup/restore procedures, essential for production systems.

 ### 5. Chunking Strategy